Yes, I knew that title would grab you. I am typically not a fan of sensationalist titles for posts, but in this case, I kind of couldn’t resist.

 On my blog, I do have all comments moderated.
 I do that so that I can monitor what is going on on my blog and keep folks from link dropping (some of which can go to places w/ malware or simply be blatant self-promoting), plus I keep foul language, etc. off of my blog.

 When there are particularly intense comments, I take awhile to respond and yes, sometimes comments fall through the cracks.
-But I am no moderating them in order to censor people.
-To the contrary I think that I approve many more negative comments than most bloggers.
+But I am not moderating them in order to censor people.
+To the contrary, I think that I approve many more negative comments than most bloggers.
 I enjoy the back and forth of ideas and think it’s healthy for the “marketplace of ideas.”
+Many bloggers consider negative comments to be from trolls and so they delete and and all – but I don’t do that.

 But I do not think verbal abuse and rude behavior is OK.